AngeloAntonioPrisco/ddditai/.doc/01-business_understanding/business_understanding.md

 - No user interaction for tagging is required.
 - No explicit security or availability SLAs are defined.
 - Model training will occur locally; MLflow will be used to track datasets, experiments, and metrics.
+- Model will be evaluated with a CI GitHub Actions workflow.
+- Model will be deployed with a CD GitHub Actions workflow.

 ## 5. Metrics for Evaluation
 | Metric                 | Target/Requirement                                |